 “Assessment of Treatment Tolerance and Parental Perspective of Outpatient Pulsed-Dye Laser Treatment for Port-Wine Birthmark without General Anesthesia in Infants and Toddlers” Journal of the American Academy of Dermatology 2020 September 30

-“Treating port-wine stain birthmarks using dynamic optical coherence tomography-guided settings” Journal of the Americans Academy of Dermatology [Accepted]
+“Treating port-wine stain birthmarks using dynamic optical coherence tomography-guided settings.”
+J Am Acad Dermatol.
+2019 Aug 1

 “Avoiding General Anesthesia in Treating Port-Wine Stains in Infants to Avoid Neurotoxic Events-Reply.”
 JAMA Dermatology, 2019 July 3